danielbankhead/bronze/README.md

 While developing a distributed system using `UUID1` and `UUID4` we found that we would run into collisions as we scaled.
   - `UUID1` (timeuuids) can have collisions within 100ns, which can happen when migrating/importing data in bulk
   - `UUID4` can have collisions at random.
-While the risk is reasonably small, a chance of data loss does not sit well with us.
+While the risk is reasonably small, a chance of data loss does not sit well with us, especially if one decides to generate millions of ids/day.
+  - Being able to extract data from ids came as a secondary bonus

 ## Goals
   - no collisions